Alfresco/alfresco-dockerfiles-bakery/repository/README.md

 ## Building the image

-Make sure all required artifacts are present in the build context `repository/`. iTYou can put them manually in the `repository/` folder (for example if that's a custom module of yours), or use the script `./scripts/fetch-artifacts.sh` to download them from Alfresco's Nexus.
+Make sure all required artifacts are present in the build context `repository/`.
+You can put them manually in the `repository/` folder (for example if that's a custom module of yours), or use the script `./scripts/fetch-artifacts.sh` to download them from Alfresco's Nexus.